Skip to main content

 • User conversations remain isolated and are not shared across accounts.

 • All inference occurs within HackerOne's secure environment using subprocessors approved for AI processing activities.
-Each LLM supporting Hai operates statelessly and does not retain interaction data.
+Each LLM supporting Hai operates statelessly with zero data retention.

-• Human approval is required before Hai performs actions.
+• Human approval is required before Hai performs consequential actions (e.g., paying a bounty or remediating a vulnerability).

 • Hai is fully in scope for HackerOne’s bug bounty program, including authorization boundaries and cross-user or cross-organization data access.
 Security researchers are encouraged to test and validate Hai’s integrity.